• Skip to primary navigation

 There are two options for adding the marinara:

-2. Or you can warm the marinara on the stove top while the meatballs cook.
+2. Or you can warm the marinara on the stove top while the Italian meatballs cook.
 Stir the meatballs into the sauce once they come out of the oven.

 Serving

 Nothing better than Spaghetti and Meatballs, right!?
 Try this Homemade Marinara or Tomato Cream Sauce.
+You can also make Spaghetti in the Instant Pot and top with these Baked Meatballs.

 These also make a wonderful Meatball Sub.